This free-standing course (7,5 credits) takes departure in

 a deeper understanding of what is really happening in some of the

-analyse and map the relationships between biodiversity, human
+map the relationships between biodiversity, human labour

-resources such as freshwater and oxygen.
+such as freshwater and oxygen.

-and models which will present these interrelations combining latest
+models which will present these interrelations combining latest

 data modelling techniques, input from experts living and working